iMicknl/ha-tahoma/README.md

 ## Supported devices

-This integration doesn't rely on a hardcoded list of devices anymore, but relies on the characteristics of every device.
-This means that more devices will be supported out of the box, based on their category, available states and commands.
-If your device is not supported or working correctly, have a look [here](#device-not-supported--working-correctly).
+Most of the devices supported by your hub should be supported.
+If it is not the case or working correctly, have a look [here](#device-not-supported--working-correctly).

 ## Installation